Frequently Asked Questions

 May I invite guests to the Club?

 Yes.
-Having your friends enjoy the Club’s outstanding facilities with you is a wonderful attribute of membership.
+Having your friends enjoy The Grove’s outstanding facilities with you is a wonderful attribute of membership.
 Therefore, members are entitled to have guests use the Club Facilities in accordance with the member’s dues category and the rules and regulations adopted by the Club to preserve the exclusivity of its facilities.
-Another attractive feature of membership in The Grove Club is the ability to have both accompanied and unaccompanied guests enjoy the Club Facilities, subject to the provisions of the Rules and Regulations.
+Another attractive feature of membership in The Grove is the ability to have both accompanied and unaccompanied guests enjoy the Club Facilities, subject to the provisions of the Rules and Regulations.

 Can I resign or transfer my membership to someone else?